By using this site, you agree to the Privacy Policy and Terms of Use.

 Final thoughts

 Infections can happen in any part of the ear including the inner ear section.
-They can be caused by a virus or bacteria, inflaming the labyrinth or vestibular nerve and affecting your hearing, balance, and movement.
+They can be caused by a virus or bacteria, inflaming the labyrinth or vestibular nerve 4and affecting your hearing, balance, and movement.

 Luckily, these inner ear infections can be treated as long as you know what signs and symptoms to watch out for.
 For more information, refer to our post and learn everything you need to know about inner ear infections.

-By Icy Health Team
+Icy Health Editorial Team

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *